-.au Domain Administration Limited (auDA) is a not for profit organisation that works with a range of stakeholders including industry, government and the Australian and international community to develop and administer the rules for domains in the .au country code Top Level Domain (ccTLD).
+.au Domain Administration Limited (auDA) is a not-for-profit organisation established by the Australian Internet community.
+We work with a range of stakeholders including industry, government and the Australian and international community to administer a trusted .au for the benefit of all Australians, and champion an open, free, secure and global Internet.

 We recognise the critical importance of our role and the work we do, and we hold ourselves to high standards of corporate governance and integrity.

-The auDA Constitution is the main source of information about how we operate as a company, including appointment and duties of Board Directors, membership of auDA and our advisory committees.
+The auDA Constitution governs how the organisation operates, including appointment and duties of Board Directors, and membership of auDA and our advisory committees.